 Website icon Xpert.Digital

-War: A Disaster for Logistics and Supply Chain – Image: Ivan Marc|Shutterstock.com
+War: A catastrophe for logistics and the supply chain – Image: Ivan Marc|Shutterstock.com

-Leading oil and gas producers by market capitalization October 2021
+Leading oil and gas producers by market capitalization, October 2021

 Leading oil and gas producers – Image: Xpert.Digital

-KPIs of the leading oil and gas companies
+KPIs of leading oil and gas companies

 1. ExxonMobil, USA – $257.95 billion

-2. Reliance Industries, India – $226.5 billion
+2. Reliance Industries, India – US$226.5 billion

-3. Chevron, United States – $201.77 billion
+3. Chevron, United States – US$201.77 billion

-4. Royal Dutch Shell, UK – $173.36 billion
+4. Royal Dutch Shell, Great Britain – US$173.36 billion

-5. PetroChina, China – $161.02 billion
+5. PetroChina, China – US$161.02 billion

-6. TotalEnergies, France – $126.24 billion
+6. TotalEnergies, France – 126.24 billion US dollars

-7. Gazprom, Russia – $117.56 billion
+7. Gazprom, Russia – 117.56 billion US dollars

 8. ConocoPhillips, US – $93.87 billion

-9. BP, UK – $91.19 billion
+9. BP, Great Britain – US$91.19 billion

-10. Rosneft, Russia – $89.95 billion
+10. Rosneft, Russia – 89.95 billion US dollars

-Shareholder structure of the Gazprom gas company
+Shareholder structure of the gas company Gazprom

 Shareholder structure of the gas company Gazprom – Image: Xpert.Digital

-¹ As of December 31, 2020, the Russian state held 100% of Rosneftgaz shares.
+¹ As of December 31, 2020, the Russian state held 100% of the shares of Rosneftgaz.

 ² As of December 31, 2020, OAO Rosneftgaz held a total of 74.55% of the shares of OAO Rosgazifikatsiya.